focus-editor/focus/LOG.md

 - Don't redraw if nothing has changed

 # DONE
++ Reload from disk
+    + Don't rescan project dirs on every file change (only on additions/deletions)
+    + When a file is changed elsewhere, if the buffer is not modified, update it with the opportunity to undo (remove all cursors because they may end up in weird places)
+    + If a buffer is unsaved and is modified elsewhere, mark it as modified on disk
+    + If a buffer is deleted, mark it as deleted
 + When pressing Ctrl+S, write the buffer to disk and mark as not modified (ignore standalone buffers for now)
 + Draw modified file name differently
 + Fix the drawing of selection when cursor pos is up